phpnexus/cors-psr7/README.md

 $ composer require phpnexus/cors-psr7
 ```

-This package requires PHP 7.1 or newer.
+This package requires PHP 7.4 or 8.1.

 ## Usage